A Parallel Batch-Dynamic Data Structure for the Closest Pair Problem: Parallel Deletion

-\myparagraph{Deletion Algorithm} The pseudocode for our batch deletion algorithm is shown in Algorithm~\ref{alg:grid-delete}.
+The pseudocode for our batch deletion algorithm is shown in Algorithm~\ref{alg:grid-delete}.
 It takes as input $(S_i,S_i',p_i,q_i,d_i)$ and $H_i$ for $1\leq i\leq L$, and a batch of points $Q$ to be deleted.
-We update the data structure level-by-level similar to the insertion algorithm, but in the opposite direction, starting at the last level $L$.
+We update the data structure level by level similar to the insertion algorithm, but in the opposite direction, starting at the last level $L$.
 We define $Q_i$ for level $i$ as $Q\cap S_i$.
-From the property of the sparse partition, $Q_j\subseteq Q_i$ for all $i< j\leq L$.
+From the property of the sparse partition, we have $Q_j\subseteq Q_i$ for all $i< j\leq L$.
 At each level, we delete each point in $Q_i$ from $S_i$, and also from $S_i'$ if it exists.